Milley: China more aggressive, dangerous to US, allies

 U.S. military officials have said Beijing wants to be ready to make a move on the island by 2027.
 The U.S. remains Taiwan’s chief ally and supplier of defense weapons.
 U.S. law requires the government to treat all threats to the island as matters of “grave concern,” but remains ambiguous on whether the U.S. military would defend Taiwan if it were attacked by China.

-China’s top military officer, Gen. Li Zuocheng told Milley in a July 7 call that Beijing had “no room for compromise” on issues such as Taiwan.
+China’s joint chiefs of staff chairman, Gen. Li Zuocheng, told Milley in a call earlier this month that Beijing had “no room for compromise” on issues such as Taiwan.
 He said he told Milley that the U.S. must “cease U.S.-Taiwan military collusion and avoid impacting China-U.S. ties and stability in the Taiwan Strait.”

 The U.S. and others are also worried that a recent security agreement that Beijing signed in April with the Solomon Islands could lead to the establishment of a Chinese naval base in the South Pacific.
 The U.S. and Australia have told the Solomon Islands that hosting a Chinese military base would not be tolerated.